300: No Such Thing As Swimming In The Sky

 We're going to have to move on in a second to our final facts.

-Oh, one thing they used to do with these sleds we were talking about is they would tie all the bits together with something called walrus thong.
+One thing they used to do with these sleds we were talking about is they would tie all the bits together with something called walrus thong.

-And according to anthropologist Frielich Rainey, it was the strongest line known before the invention of the steel cable.
+And walrus thong is a really, really thin piece of rope made from walrus skin.
+And according to anthropologist Freelich Rainey, it was the strongest line known before the invention of the steel cable.

 Wow.

+How amazing is that?
+Yeah.
 They had such incredible technology in the Inuit world.

-They made armor out of walrus teeth and so if they were attacked by animals they wouldn't be able to get through these walrus teeth armor.
+They made armor out of walrus teeth.
+And so if they were attacked by animals, they wouldn't be able to get through these walrus teeth armor.

 Or if your bastard kid throws a rock at you one day.